heanylab/instructiongraphs/README.md

 You might wonder why I filmed it with a phone camera.
 This was mostly due to the fact that the turtlebot simulator bogged down my VM so badly that I was worried what a screencast program might do to it.

+## Report
+The final report for 15-400 is in the `report` subdirectory.
+The paper itself is `paper.tex`, but the report also contains several appendices which are the other tex files in the directory.